alexcarron/rock-estore/docs/DesignDoc.md

 Their user goals are to...
 - View a list of available rocks.
-- Search for specific types of rocks.
+- Search for a specific type of rocks.
 - Add or remove rocks from the shopping cart.
 - Complete purchases securely through checkout.